 A rock garden is a very simple addition and will add yet another habitat to your garden.
 It acts very much in the same way a log pile does by creating some nice nooks and crannies for the local bugs and creatures to investigate.

 Anything from old rocks to tiles and bricks can be used, which will soon be transformed once nature takes over.

-Hopefully that gives you some good ideas on how you can rewild your garden no matter what size space you have and turn it into a fantastic nature-filled retreat.
+Hopefully that gives you some good ideas on how to rewild your garden no matter what size or how much space you have.
+With any type of garden you can turn it into a fantastic nature-filled retreat.

-It only takes a few small changes and reuse of existing materials to start rewilding your garden and you’ll be well on your way to a more sustainable and fulfilling way of doing your part for the environment.
+It only takes a few small changes and reuse of existing materials to start rewilding garden and you’ll be well on your way to a more sustainable and fulfilling way of playing your part for the environment.